Finnish Institute for Molecular Medicine: Organisation

 FIMM was founded in 2007 as a joint research institute of University of Helsinki, the Hospital District of Helsinki and Uusimaa (HUS), Finnish Institute for Health and Welfare (THL) and the VTT Technical Research Centre of Finland.
 In 2017, FIMM became an independent operational unit of the new section of University of Helsinki, the Helsinki Institute of Life Science (HiLIFE).
 FIMM is located in the Biomedicum Helsinki research cluster.

-The current director of FIMM is Mark Daly, who was recruited from Harvard University.
+The current director of FIMM since May 2023 is professor Samuli Ripatti.
+Ripatti is a successor to Mark Daly, who was recruited from Harvard University.
 Daly started his work in the spring of 2018.
 The previous directors of FIMM include professor Olli Kallioniemi (2007-2015) and academy professor Jaakko Kaprio (2016-2018).
 Professor Kallioniemi transferred to the Karolinska Institute in 2015 to become a Professor of Molecular Precision Medicine and Director of the Swedish research institute, SciLifeLab.
 Professor Eero Saksela acted as a project leader during the FIMM establishment phase (2007).